amaurybsouza/iac-practice/README.md

-# Provisioning AWS resources using Terraform & Ansible
+# How to install Docker on EC2 instance using Terraform and Ansible?

-I would like to you the way to provisioning some resources using Terraform and Ansible together on AWS Cloud.
+Provisioning a EC2 instance at AWS Cloud with Terraform to install Docker app with Ansible.

 ## Setup AWS credentials